 The project must establish a proposition (position, case, project, hypothesis, thesis) and arrive at specific conclusions through multiple formats of representation/media (textual, graphic, spatial, material, etc.) Depending on the program concentration, project topic, and faculty advisor, the specific process and final format of the final project will vary.
 All Qualifying Projects are presented publicly.

-- Students must secure an advisor by the final add/drop date of fall semester, and submit a Declaration of Advisor form to the MDes Program Coordinator, Liz Thorstenson, at the MDes office or via email.
+- Students must secure an advisor by the final add/drop date of the final semester, and submit a Declaration of Advisor form to the MDes Program Coordinator, Liz Thorstenson, at the MDes office or via email.
 This document outlines terms, expectations, and deliverables.

 - Students must meet periodically with their advisor.

 - Students must secure a panel of reviewers, consisting of at least three GSD faculty, and present the project prior to the last day of the semester: for Academic Year 2018-2019: January 18, 2019.

 - Students must submit a written thesis and signed cover sheet by the deadline in February: for Academic Year 2018-2019: February 1, 2019.

 - If the student cannot secure an advisor for the Qualifying Paper/Qualifying Project then he/she must choose the Three-Semester Coursework Option.